RailsEnjoyer/tech_interview_task/README.md

 Technology Stack:

-Ruby 3.4.1
+Ruby 3.4.1,
-Rails 8.0.2
+Rails 8.0.2,
-PostgreSQL (used as main DB, using JSONB column to store result) Sidekiq for background jobs
+PostgreSQL (used as main DB, using JSONB column to store result), Sidekiq for background jobs,
-Redis (required for Sidekiq)
+Redis (required for Sidekiq),
-JSON API (no frontend)
+JSON API (no frontend),
 Dictionary API: https://dictionaryapi.dev/

 ---